Rule 42: The first games in Croke Park

 The first game to take place under the relaxed Rule 42 took place on 11 February 2007.
 It was a Six Nations Championship rugby union match between Ireland and France which Ireland lost 17–20.
 The following match against England generated some controversy, since it involved the playing of "God Save the Queen" at a ground where British soldiers had killed fourteen spectators on Bloody Sunday, 1920.

 There was a small protest by Republican Sinn Féin outside the ground.
 Ireland won the match by 43 points to 13.

 A world record attendance

 In early February 2009, with possibility of an all Irish semi-final in the 2008–09 Heineken Cup, the GAA confirmed that club rugby would also be allowed under the relaxing of Rule 42.
 The game was played in Croke Park on 2 May 2009, when Leinster defeated Munster 25–6.
 The attendance of 82,208 set a then world record attendance for a club rugby union game.

+The policy broadens

+Following the success of the use of Croke Park for non-Gaelic sports, the GAA has since passed multiple motions allowing for expanded consideration of facilities by other sports.
+The policy of allowing use of Croke Park for other games on a case-by-case basis was made permanent in 2010, with Leinster using the ground for United Rugby Championship or European Rugby Champions Cup knockout stage games and an NFL International Series game coming to Dublin in 2025.
+Since 2019, primary county grounds as well as certain grounds located outside Ireland but owned by the GAA may apply to GAA Central Council to host other sports, provided that "events are considered to be in the broad interest of the Association and in accord with its aims".
+A notable beneficiary of the expansion of this policy has been Páirc Uí Chaoimh in Cork, which has hosted a UEFA Women's Euro 2025 soccer qualifier as well as occasional friendly and testimonial matches.